Arawn-Davies/sysprep/README.md

 # sysprep
 Quickly personalize + customize an Ubuntu/Linux system

+some of my .files, also eventually including quick setup
+util for debian-repository distros (ucc)